 The popularity of online pharmacies has brought with it the inevitable influx of scammers, attempting to sell fake (and dangerous) medicines to customers who don’t know any better.
 Drugs prescribed for problems like erectile dysfunction and weight loss are some of the most commonly counterfeited, sold cheaply to people who might feel embarrassed to go directly to the doctor or pharmacist.
 These people think they are getting a great deal when in reality they are not getting the genuine product at all.
 It should go without saying that this can have very harmful repercussions.

-Perhaps as a result of the public’s growing tendency to attempt self-diagnosis, people increasingly turn to the Internet as a guide to both health issues and medicines.
+Perhaps as a result of the public’s growing tendency to attempt self-diagnosis, when buying meds online people increasingly turn to the Internet as a guide to both health issues and medicines.
 But as we all know, not everything we read on the Internet should be taken as gospel.
 In fact, it’s crucial that we have a healthy degree of skepticism.
 Just as not all health forums are factual and regulated, the same principle applies to drug vendors.
 When it comes to matters of health, it pays to know the real deal from the fraudsters.
 So how do you spot the genuine article?

 Commercial drug websites who are not accredited online pharmacies tend to have a collection of bad habits that makes it possible to spot them.
 Beware of any shady pharmaceutical websites that fit one or more of the following criteria:

 Here’s a good rule of thumb: if it seems too good to be true, it probably is.
 If you receive an email out of the blue advertising cheap medicine, ‘miracle’ pills or some other grandiose claim, know that it is almost guaranteed to be fake.
 According to the Internet security firm McAfee, around 70% of all email spam is for counterfeit medication.
 At best, these products will do nothing.
 At worst, they could cause serious harm.